 Tuck into the UAE’s highest afternoon tea

 Love afternoon tea?
 Well, this restaurant in the northern emirate will take your experience to new heights – literally.
 1484 by Puro in Ras Al Khaimah is the highest restaurant in the UAE perched on the popular Jebel Jais mountains.
 How high up?
-Well, the restaurant is 1,484 metres high above sea level (hence the name, get it?) , and the restaurant has just launched the UAE’s highest afternoon tea.
-Guests will be able to sip on a refreshing cup of tea and a delicious spread of pastries and sandwiches.
-The restaurant has floor-to-ceiling glass windows so you will be able to soak in the views of the stunning Hajar mountains while you indulge.
-The afternoon tea will cost you Dhs370 per stand and can serve up to three people.
-It is available from 12pm to 6pm on weekdays (Monday to Friday)
+Well, the restaurant is 1,484 metres high above sea level – hence the name.
+The restaurant has floor-to-ceiling glass windows so you will be able to soak in the views of the stunning Hajar mountains as you indulge.

 Enjoy sips at Neo Sky Bar

-Ras al Khaimah’s first and only rooftop bar, Neo Sky Bar brags extraordinary 360-degree views of the twinkling city and the glistening ocean.
-Neo offers guests delicious light nibbles and Mediterranean fusion tapas with an extensive selection of cocktails, bubbles, and beers as they relax in the bar’s upbeat yet chilled atmosphere.
-Throw in some live music (every Friday and Saturday) and you’ve got yourself a picture-perfect evening.
+Ras al Khaimah’s first rooftop bar, Neo Sky Bar brags extraordinary 360-degree views of the twinkling city and the glistening ocean.
+Neo offers guests delicious light nibbles and Mediterranean-inspired meals with a selection of curated wines you can enjoy as you relax in the bar’s upbeat yet chilled atmosphere.

 Float across the Ras Al Khaimah desert in a hot air balloon

 We all love a hot air balloon tour which offers us a bird’s eye view of our beautiful country.
-And now, you will be able to soak in Ras Al Khaimah’s natural beauty as the emirate has unveiled new hot air balloon rides.
-ActionFlight is ready to glide guests over the rolling dunes, seven days a week, inviting desert lovers and adventure seekers to enjoy the morning sunrise from a soaring new vantage point.
-ActionFlight includes complimentary transportation from anywhere within the emirate, with additional transfer options available from other emirates for an additional fee plus breakfast at a stunning majlis.
+And you can also soak in natural beauty at Ras Al Khaimah.
+ActionFlight will take guests on a sky-high tour of the rolling dunes, inviting desert lovers and adventure seekers to enjoy the sunrise from a soaring new vantage point.
+It includes complimentary transportation from anywhere within the emirate, with additional transfer options available from other emirates for an additional fee plus breakfast.
 If you’re looking for even more action, a bird of prey show featuring native Arabain falcons, owls, and hawks takes place afterwards.

 Celebrate the emirate’s history at The National Museum